The Two Synod Solution

 Primary Synod (Auburn or Westminster),

-A minister may be designated as a Member-
+that minister may be designated as a

-at-Large because he or she is limited in
+Member-at-Large because he or she

-his or her ability to engage in a ministry
+is limited in his or her ability to

-fulfulling all of the criteria for a validated
+all of the criteria for a validated

 ministry because of family responsibilities